 Roberts came here in 1903 to begin preparatory studies for training as a minister, but did not stay long.
 He lived at a house called Ty Llwyn in Ebenezer Street, sharing with his friend and fellow student Sydney Evans.
-The double-fronted house lies immediately to the left of the cul-de-sac beside Ebenezer Chapel, but today looks unloved and in need of some restoration.
+The double-fronted house lies immediately to the left of the cul-de-sac beside Ebenezer Chapel, but today looks unloved and in need of restoration.

 The two young men attended the Grammar School, close by in Water Street (SA38 9BH), and worshipped at the peach coloured Bethel Chapel in Church Lane (SA38 9AA).
 Today the former Grammar School serves as a small community hall, available for hire.
 Brightly painted in terracotta with an equally bright green door, it forms a significant feature.
 When Roberts came here, it provided an educational foundation for those intending to train at the Welsh Presbyterian College at Trevecca.
 In 1904 he went with other students to hear Seth Joshua speak at Blaenannerch about a revival already in progress at a church in New Quay on the coast.
-Within weeks Roberts had taken the flame of revival back to his home church at Loughor, whence it spread to the rest of Wales and many places far afield.
+Within weeks Roberts had taken the flame of revival back to his home church at Loughor, whence it spread to the rest of Wales and many places beyond.

 Martyn Lloyd Jones loved all things Welsh, none more so than the Carmarthenshire countryside around Newcastle Emlyn.
 His wife Bethan Phillips came from the town and he himself was brought up at Llangeitho not far away.
 He would return at every opportunity to relax and visit relatives, and at the end chose to be buried here also.
 His grave is at the Gelli cemetery (SA38 9RA) on the A484 Cardigan road, about half a mile out of the town.
 It has a headstone of black Welsh granite and the inscription refers to The beloved doctor and carries the text I determined to know nothing among you save Jesus Christ and him crucified.
-When Bethan was laid to rest ten years after her husband, the further text was added Heirs together of the grace of life.
+When Bethan was laid to rest here ten years later, the further text was added Heirs together of the grace of life.